Crate training is controversial, but it doesn’t need to be.

 You may choose to keep the crate near you so that your dog doesn’t feel too anxious.
 It will also give you the ability to calm it down if it is suffering any emotional distress.

 In this way, you can start building your dog’s tolerance to crate training.
 Over time, it will begin to grow less and less anxious and start to see the crate as somewhere it feels safe.

 Now, you’ll want to start gradually increasing the amount of time that you have your dog crated.
 Eventually, this will mean that you want to practice crating your dog overnight.

-You’ll need to be patient during this step, as it might take some time before your dog is fully adjusted.
-Once he is, however, you’ll be able to start crating him for increased safety and convenience.
+You’ll need to be patient during this step, because it might take some time before your dog is fully adjusted.
+Once it is, however, you’ll be able to start crating it for increased safety and convenience.

-Whether you’re looking to keep them from eating something they shouldn’t or from wandering off during the day, crating can be a great way to protect your pup.
+Whether you’re looking to keep it from eating something it shouldn’t or from wandering off during the day, crating can be a great way to protect your pup.

-By increasing the amount of time that they’re in their crate, you can increase their comfort.
+By increasing the amount of time that your pup is in its crate, you can increase its comfort.
 But remember, you don’t want to make your dog live in a crate.
-At the end of the day, this will verge on the abuse that many who oppose crating rightfully complain of.

 Keep this guide in mind as you start to crate train your Yorkie for the best results!